 A final question: Got employees?

-Ever wonder whether YOU are earning enough – for the time THEY spend on jobs?
+Ever wonder whether YOU are earning enough – by all the costs for your employees in your bids?